Mike-Zelixon/Solidity-Vault/README.md

-# Solidity-Vault
+# Solidity Vault
-A simple vault for withdrawing and depositing ETH with a full test suite in forge
+A simple vault for withdrawing and depositing ETH with a full test suite in forge.

 # Overview
 A simple solidity contract designed to act as a vault for depositing and withdrawing ETH.